nowar-fonts/Nowar-Neo-Sans/README.md

 Latin, Greek and Cyrillic characters are from [Roboto](https://github.com/google/roboto) by Google.

 CJK Ideographs, Kana and Hangul are from [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) by Adobe.

+The traditional Chinese to simplified Chinese conversion table is from [Open Chinese Convert project](https://github.com/BYVoid/OpenCC).